-If you do not see the club or university name in the list and would like to add it, email the name of the new affiliation to firstname.lastname@example.org along with what type of affiliation it is (health club, rowing club, military, elementary school, high school, university or virtual).
+If you do not see the club or university name in the list and would like to add it, please go to the contact page and choose "Request To Create New Affiliation".

 - Can I belong to two affiliations at the same time?

 No, you can only belong to one affiliation at a time.
 If you change affiliations, all of your meters from the beginning of the season (May 1 every year) will change to your new affiliation’s total.